FabricMC/fabric-docs/develop/rendering/draw-context.md

 ---
-title: Using the Drawing Context
+title: Using GuiGraphics
-description: Learn how to use the DrawContext class to render various shapes, text and textures.
+description: Learn how to use the GuiGraphics class to render various shapes, text and textures.
 authors:
   - IMB11
 ---